Spin (physics): History

-Despite his initial objections, Pauli formalized the theory of spin in 1927, using the modern theory of quantum mechanics invented by Schrödinger and Heisenberg.
+In 1927, Pauli formalized the theory of spin using the theory of quantum mechanics invented by Erwin Schrödinger and Werner Heisenberg.
 He pioneered the use of Pauli matrices as a representation of the spin operators and introduced a two-component spinor wave-function.
-Uhlenbeck and Goudsmit treated spin as arising from classical rotation, while Pauli emphasized, that spin is non-classical and intrinsic property.

 Pauli's theory of spin was non-relativistic.
-However, in 1928, Paul Dirac published the Dirac equation, which described the relativistic electron.
-In the Dirac equation, a four-component spinor (known as a "Dirac spinor") was used for the electron wave-function.
-Relativistic spin explained gyromagnetic anomaly, which was (in retrospect) first observed by Samuel Jackson Barnett in 1914 (see Einstein–de Haas effect).
+In 1928, Paul Dirac published his relativistic electron equation, using a four-component spinor (known as a "Dirac spinor") for the electron wave-function.
 In 1940, Pauli proved the spin–statistics theorem, which states that fermions have half-integer spin, and bosons have integer spin.

 In retrospect, the first direct experimental evidence of the electron spin was the Stern–Gerlach experiment of 1922.
 However, the correct explanation of this experiment was only given in 1927.